-I am an assistant professor at University of Wrocław where I teach subjects related to computer graphics, computer vision, and computational photography.
+I am an assistant professor at the University of Wrocław where I teach subjects related to computer graphics, computer vision, and computational photography.
 My research interests include photogrammetry, 3D filming, rendering, and computational cinematography.

-I was born in Zaragoza, a middle sized city in the north-east of Spain, where I studied Computer Engineering.
-I spent my last year at University of Glasgow, funded by the Erasmus program, carrying out my fourth-year project under the supervision of Jean-Christopher Nebel (now working as lecturer at Kingston University London).
+I was born in Zaragoza, a middle-sized city in the north-east of Spain, where I studied Computer Engineering.
+I spent my last year at the University of Glasgow, funded by the Erasmus program, carrying out my fourth-year project under the supervision of Jean-Christopher Nebel (now working as a lecturer at Kingston University London).

-In 2003 I started the masters degree program at University of Zaragoza, where I completed the degree of computer engineering.
+In 2003 I started the master’s degree program at the University of Zaragoza, where I completed the degree of computer engineering.
 In 2006,I wrote my master thesis under the supervision of Diego Gutiérrez at GIGA (Grupo de Informática Gráfica Avanzada).
-During my last year at the University of Zaragoza, I was awarded a collaboration grant given by the Spanish Ministry of Education and Science, and also worked as an intern engineer for Telefónica I+D in the AMIGO Project, funded by the European Framework Programme.
+During my last year at the University of Zaragoza, I was awarded a collaboration grant given by the Spanish Ministry of Education and Science and also worked as an intern engineer for Telefónica I+D in the AMIGO Project, funded by the European Framework Programme.
 Telefónica I+D is the largest private R&D company in Spain, in terms of activity and funding, and the largest on the continent in the ICT sector in terms of participation in European research projects.

-In September 2006 I was awarded a EPSRC scholarship and moved to Manchester, U.K., to join the Advance Interfaces Group, part of the Computer Science school at The University of Manchester, to start my Ph.D.
+In September 2006 I was awarded an EPSRC scholarship and moved to Manchester, U.K., to join the Advanced Interfaces Group, part of the Computer Science school at The University of Manchester, to start my PhD.
 I worked under the supervision of Roger J. Hubbold and Mashhuda Glencross on the UK-EPSRC funded project DAEDALUS.
-In March 2011 I was awarded with the degree of Ph.D. in Computer Science.
+In March 2011 I was awarded the degree of PhD in Computer Science.